Swarup0911/Probo_PolyMarket_Arb_Finder/README.md

 - Polymarket offers 45% odds on "Team A loses"

 ArbFinder detects that betting appropriately on both sides can yield a net profit due to the pricing gap.

 ---
+---

+## 🙅‍♂️ Disclaimer: I'm a Coder, Not a Gambler 🎩💻

+Let’s get one thing straight:

+> 🧑‍💻 I’m not a gambler — I’m a software engineer with a curious mind and a knack for spotting patterns.

+This project is my way of poking around the world of opinion markets using code, not chips.
+I’m just applying my engineering skills to explore whether **math + market inefficiencies = money**.

+So while this tool might sniff out arbitrage opportunities, it’s not an invitation to gamble.
+I don’t support gambling, and I strongly advise against it.
+This is a **side quest**, not a casino heist. 🎮

+Use responsibly.
+Learn deeply.
+Code boldly.

+---